Welcome to today's edition of the Rush 24-7 podcast.

 I'm fascinated with Rome.

-That was that's all it was just a it's a great time.
+It was just a great time.

 The thing I didn't hear when I was over there, the thing I did not hear was what did the UN do about any of this?